 Direction & Cooperation

-Thanks to Governor Steve Sisolak and twenty-five million dollars funded by the state of Nevada, we’ve been able to get our ideas off the ground, engage in necessary conversations, and create building blocks of medical education for years to come.
-To bring our vision to life, we needed help from great Nevada leaders, such as the Engelstad Foundation, Lincy Foundation, and other devoted donors.
-And of course, Maureen Schafer, Andrew Artusa, Marianna Boyd Johnson, Nicholas J. Santoro, Lindy Schumacher, Markaye Cashman, and Kris Engelstad McGarry for their commitment to empowering Nevada, one obstacle at a time.
+Thanks to Nevada Governor Steve Sisolak and $25 million funded by the state of Nevada, we were able to get our ideas off the ground, engage in necessary conversations, and create building blocks of medical education for years to come.
+To bring our vision to life, we needed financial and strategic support from Nevada leaders in the philanthropic space such as the Engelstad Foundation, Lincy Foundation, and other devoted donors, including a private donation from Bank of America.
+Maureen Schafer, Andrew Artusa, Marianne Boyd Johnson, Nicholas J. Santoro, Lindy Schumacher, MaryKaye Cashman and Kris Engelstad were all vital in empowering this project and, ultimately, Nevada as a whole.
+In October 2020, the project broke ground and two years later, officially opened its doors, now serving as Southern Nevada’s premier medical education building for generations to come.